 The RGU Energy Transition Institute is led by industry experts and academics.

-Phil joined RGU from BP, and brings more than 28 years of experience as a senior oil & gas professional, with a proven track record of knowledge and achievement in Drilling and Wells Operations.
-Phil has spent the last 15 years in learning and development leadership roles, expanding the learning experience gained utilising Drilling and Well Control Simulators, similar to the RGU Drilling and Wells, P&A Simulators in Aberdeen.
+Phil joined RGU in 2016 from BP, and brings more than 35 years of experience as a senior energy professional, with a proven track record of knowledge and achievement in the energy sector.
+Phil has spent the last 18 years in learning and development leadership roles, expanding the learning experience gained utilising training and wells Simulators, similar to the RGU Simulator suite including the P&A Simulator in Aberdeen.

-Phil said: “I am delighted to be part of the RGU Energy Transition Institute at this challenging time for the industry and I am keen to expand the RGU DART Simulators capabilities further for the oil and gas industry to take advantage of our technology, in improving their business performance whether that be in drilling or wells performance, de-commissioning P&A requirements in reducing costs for such projects by accessing our simulator facilities.”
+Phil said: “I am delighted to be part of the RGU Energy Transition Institute at this challenging time for the energy industry and I am keen to expand RGU’s capabilities further for the Energy Transition market to take advantage of our technology, in improving student knowledge, business performance whether in geothermal, carbon capture wells performance, de-commissioning and O&G requirements by accessing our experience and technology.

 Isobel joined the Energy Transition Institute in 2017 and has worked for several oil related service companies in various Commercial and Administration roles.
 Isobel has previously worked in Higher Education and ran her own freelance PA business which involved working for several new start-up companies in the Oil and Gas Sector.
 Her experience includes marketing, accounting, HR and change management in the business environment.
 She holds a BA Hons in Business Administration.